TeaWhiteBro/AttLine/README.md

-# Attline: Visualize Attention at a Line in Diffusers
+# AttLine: Visualize Attention at a Line in Diffusers

 > Capture and visualize joint-attention maps from diffusion pipelines — per segment, per word, or per bounding box.
 Lightweight, no fork of `diffusers` needed.